panxiyu2001/DroneDEIM/README.md

 ⚠️ The complete code will be released after acceptance.

 #

-This repository contains the LaTeX source code for the paper
 ****
 It introduces DroneDEIM, a novel detection framework for UAV object detection, addressing extreme density and tiny objects.